wustl-data/rooster-cogburn/docs/index.md

 While the course registration page lists a final exam date, we will not be having a final exam.
 The final project will be due on this day instead.

-> Note: This version of the course schedule is a copy from last semester and will be updated the first week of class to reflect changes.

 | Week | Day | Date  | Topic                                  | Assignment Due    | Progress Report Due |
 |------|-----|-------|----------------------------------------|-------------------|---------------------|